 After carefully considering the risks, timing, viability and potential impact on our stockholders of the alternatives potentially available to the Fund, as well as the recommendation of management, and in consultation with the Fund's legal, financial and tax advisors, the Board determined that the liquidation and dissolution of the Fund pursuant to the Plan of Liquidation and Dissolution is advisable and in the best interests of the Fund and our stockholders.
-See "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution-Background of the Proposed Plan of Liquidation and Dissolution-Reasons for the Liquidation and Dissolution."
+See "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution-Background of the Proposed Plan of Liquidation and Dissolution" and "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution-Reasons for the Liquidation and Dissolution."